DeograciasGraole/Api/README.md

 ### Create Grammar Rule

-Add a new grammar rule to a lesson.
+Add a new grammar rule to a lesson (Admin only).

 **Endpoint:** `POST /api/units/{unit}/lessons/{lesson}/grammars`